 - Information for residents on advocating for a smokefree housing policy.

-- A listing of multi-unit properties in the state of Illinois that have been recognized for adopting a smokefree policy.
+- A listing of multi-unit properties in the state of Oklahoma that have been recognized for adopting a smokefree policy.

 Secondhand smoke exposure poses serious health threats to children and adults.
 According to the U.S. Surgeon General, there is no safe level of secondhand smoke exposure.
 Eliminating indoor smoking is the only way to protect nonsmokers from the harmful effects of tobacco smoke.